 Although no survey has yet been introduced in this young lawsuit, a number of surveys could come into play as these types of cases continue to grow.
 Likelihood of confusion surveys will likely play a role, and surveys measuring consumer perception and behavior in the metaverse may also be relevant.
 NFTs in certain creative arenas are copies of trademarked intellectual property; what is the likelihood of confusion?
 Would reasonable consumers know that their NFT came from a third party, rather than being minted by a creator directly?

 Fashion houses seeking to protect their brands may be interested in the evidence that likelihood of confusion surveys can provide.
-The experience so far suggests that these cases are likely to continue growing, and we will likely see new precedents and standards set, as jurists try to make decisions at the speed of culture.
+The experience so far suggests that these cases are likely to continue growing because often it is not clear whether a trademark covers NFTs.
+We will likely see new precedents and standards set, as jurists try to make decisions at the speed of culture.
 If you are interested in a consumer survey to prove your case in litigation–or protect your brand from advertising-related litigation to start with–contact us today.